Review of Monster (2004)

 An existential criminal drama and suspense thriller.
 Realistic enough to have been perfectly feasible as a live-action production, it is roughly the kind of bourgeois product recommended by the editors in Kinsella’s Adult Manga (2000).

 Monster echoes both Tezuka’s Black Jack and an anecdote about Sigmund Freud, wherein Freud traces a fear to one specific picture book his patient had seen in childhood.
 This series is an epic, cohesive across 74 episodes, sprawling all the way from grand institutional massacres to cute nostalgic simplicities like the awesome restorative power of eating together.
 The real villain seems to be the illusory plasticity of our personalities, not the creeps who exploit it.
 Occasional Übermensch melodrama drags its down, but there is always some new side story waiting to refresh the whole.
-The character design based on the original manga is generally excellent, with just a couple of goofy exceptions, and the setting is meticulously researched, down to news in local languages that seem to make at least as much sense as renditions of English usually do in anime.
+The character design based on the original comic is generally excellent, with just a couple of goofy exceptions, and the setting is meticulously researched, down to news in local languages that seem to make at least as much sense as renditions of English usually do in Japanese animation.

 References here: Serenity (2005).